JamesWicks01/VirtualPet/README.md

 # VirtualPet
-Coursework for Year 1 in Applicational Programming for Bsc (Hons) Software Engineering Degree By UP2122177
+Coursework for Year 1 in Applicational Programming for Bsc (Hons) Software Engineering Degree

 # Setup
 1. Unzip the folder and open the folder in your terminal